What’s Stopping You Getting Help?

 Thinking in these ways is part of the depressed thinking habits, which help sustain and reinforce the vicious cycle of depression itself.
 These include unrealistic all-or-nothing and perfectionist elements, or reflect stereotypical cultural attitudes.

 Asking for help can feel very scary.
 You might fear rejection or ridicule, or you might fear losing control.
 You may be concerned about dependence – on medication or on people.
 You may have been let down in the past and fear it happening again.
 You might fear not getting enough help.
 If you are actively suicidal, you may fear losing your freedom.

 You will find these fears addressed in various ways throughout this site.
 All actions are risky, but so is inaction – doing nothing about the depression affecting you is likely to allow it to intensify.
 You may put yourself at serious risk.
 The next steps are to:

-- Find out more about the various forms of support and help that are available to you in your university or college
+- Find out more about the various forms of support available through your university or college

 - If necessary, identify and challenge the depressed thinking habits affecting your decisions

 - If necessary, challenge the cultural stereotypes affecting your decisions

 - Decide which form, or forms, of help you feel most comfortable with

 Talking to Someone